 Operating revenues are those revenues that are generated directly from the primary activity of the enterprise fund.
-For the County, these revenues are charges for services for waste collection and landfill transfer station fees.
-Operating expenses are necessary costs incurred to provide the good or service that are the primary activity of the fund.
+For the County, these revenues are charges for services for solid waste collection, landfill transfer station fees, ambulance services, and internal services provided by the County's self-insurance health benefit plan fund.
+Operating expenses are necessary costs incurred to provide the goods or services that are the primary activity of the fund.
 Nonoperating revenues are investment earnings.